 Sales and other dispositions of the Fund's shares generally are taxable events.
 You should consult your own tax adviser with reference to your individual circumstances to determine whether any particular transaction in the Fund's shares is properly treated as a sale or exchange for federal income tax purposes and the tax treatment of any gains or losses recognized in such transactions.
 The sale or other disposition of shares of the Fund will generally result in capital gain or loss to you equal to the difference between the amount realized and your adjusted tax basis in the shares sold or exchanged, and will be long-term capital gain or loss if your holding period for the shares is more than one year at the time of sale.
 Any loss upon the sale or exchange of shares held for six months or less will be treated as long-term capital loss to the extent of any capital gain dividends you received (including amounts credited as an undistributed capital gain dividend) with respect to such shares.
 A loss you realize on a sale or exchange of shares of the Fund generally will be disallowed if you acquire other substantially identical shares within a 61-day period beginning 30 days before and ending 30 days after the date that you dispose of the shares.
 In such case, the basis of the shares acquired will be adjusted to reflect the disallowed loss.
-Present law taxes both long-term capital gain will currently be taxed at the rate applicable to ordinary income of corporations.
-For non-corporate taxpayers, short-term capital gain will currently be taxed at the rate applicable to ordinary income of corporations.
-For non-corporate taxpayers, short-term capital gain will currently will be taxed at a maximum rate of 15%.
+Present law taxes both long-term and short-term capital gain of corporations at the rates applicable to ordinary income of corporations.
+For non-corporate taxpayers, short-term capital gain will currently be taxed at the rate applicable to ordinary income, currently a maximum rate of 35%, while long-term capital gain realized before January 1, 2013 generally will be taxed at a maximum rate of 15%.
 Capital losses are subject to certain limitations.

 For purpose of determining (i) whether the annual distribution requirement is satisfied for any year and (ii) the amount of capital gain dividends paid for that year, the Fund may, under certain circumstances, elect to treat a distribution that is paid during the following taxable year as if it had been paid during the taxable year in question.
 If the Fund makes such an election, the U.S. stockholder will still be treated as receiving the distribution in the taxable year in which the distribution is made.
-However, if the Fund pays you a distribution in January that was declared in the previous October, November or December to stockholders of record on a specified date in one of such months, then such distribution will be treated for tax purposes as being paid by the Fund and received by you on December 31 of the year in which the distributions automatically reinvested in Fund shares pursuant to the Plan.
+However, if the Fund pays you a distribution in January that was declared in the previous October, November or December to stockholders of record on a specified date in one of such months, then such distribution will be treated for tax purposes as being paid by the Fund and received by you on December 31 of the year in which the distribution was declared.
+A stockholder may elect not to have all distributions automatically reinvested in Fund shares pursuant to the Plan.
 If a stockholder elects not to participate in the Plan, such stockholder will receive distributions in cash.
 For taxpayers subject to U.S. federal income tax, all distributions will generally be taxable, as discussed above, regardless of whether a stockholder takes them in cash or they are reinvested pursuant to the Plan in additional shares of the Fund.